Skip to main content

 StrategyFREEAI Vendor Eval Framework20 min read

-AI Vendor Evaluation: A 5-Step Framework for Product Managers Selecting AI Models and Vendors
+AI Vendor Evaluation: A 5-Step Framework for PMs Selecting

 Quick Answer (TL;DR)

-Selecting the right AI vendor or model is one of the highest-leverage decisions a product manager makes — and one of the easiest to get wrong.
-The AI vendor landscape is fragmented, fast-moving, and full of marketing claims that are difficult to verify.
+Selecting the right AI vendor or model is one of the most impactful decisions a product manager makes.
+And one of the easiest to get wrong.
+The AI vendor market is fragmented, fast-moving, and full of marketing claims that are difficult to verify.
 A model that dominates benchmarks might fail on your specific use case.
 A vendor with the best pricing today might raise rates 3x next quarter.
 A provider with impressive demos might have reliability issues that only surface at scale.
 This guide presents a 5-step AI Vendor Evaluation framework that helps product managers make rigorous, evidence-based vendor decisions: assessing capability fit for your specific use case, analyzing total cost of ownership (not just per-token pricing), evaluating risk and reliability, planning for integration complexity, and building vendor optionality to avoid lock-in.
-Teams that follow this framework select vendors that deliver consistent quality in production, not just in demos, and maintain the flexibility to adapt as the AI landscape evolves.
+Teams that follow this framework select vendors that deliver consistent quality in production, not just in demos, and maintain the flexibility to adapt as the AI market evolves.

 Why AI Vendor Selection Is Uniquely Challenging